List of Pakistani administrative units by gross state product: Dynamics

-Pakistan, in 2030, will have a (GDP Nominal) of around 1.0 trillion USD and (GDP PPP) of around 3.7 trillion USD, according to trading economics.
+Pakistan, in 2022, had a GDP (nominal) of around US$377 billion and GDP (purchasing power parity) of around Int$1.512 trillion, according to trading economics.
 This value can be further divided into the unit levels (GSP), providing an outlook of how much value each unit contributes to the national GDP.
 Pakistan has traditionally followed a "top-down" approach in its analysis of economic development; that is, authorities have scarcely attempted to break up national GDP statistics into provincial and subnational units and have focused more on the federation as a whole.

 Thus, many accounts of provincial GDPs that do exist have usually been projected estimates made by economists, based on the likely percentage of contribution of the respective units to the national GDP and some yearly studies.

 Punjab has the largest economy in Pakistan, contributing most to the national GDP.
-The province's economy has quadrupled since 1972.
-Its share of Pakistan's GDP was 54.7% in 2000 and 59% as of 2010.
-Sindh which is the second largest province in terms of population and GDP which has steadily continued to grow.
+The province's share was 60.58% in 2020 to national economy.
+Sindh which is the second largest province in terms of population and GDP which has steadily continued to grow, contributes 23.7% to the national economy.
 It is featured well within the list of country subdivisions with a GDP (PPP) over $200 billion.
 Sindh's GDP is to a large extent influenced by the economy of Karachi.

 Administrative units by GSP (nominal)

-The following are the estimated figures of different provinces and autonomous regions of Pakistan as of 2023.
+The following are the estimated figures of different provinces and autonomous regions of Pakistan as of 2022.